About the Department of Dental Medicine

 First cycle (Bachelor's) education

-Most of our educational activities take place at first level on the study programmes in dentistry, dental hygiene and dental technology.
+Most of our educational activities take place at first level on the study programmes in dentistry and dental hygiene.
 The department also has responsibility for the continuation courses on the dental hygiene study programme, with a particular focus on periodontal disease and implant treatments.

 Third cycle (Doctoral) education